timchu/myanimelist-scraper/README.md

 # myanimelist-scraper
-Find out which characters are secretly voiced by the same VA!
+Find out which of your favorite anime characters are secretly voiced by the same VA!

 Instructions: